History doesn’t repeat itself, but it often rhymes. — Mark Twain

 Our research does not touch upon the foundations of the doctrine outlined in the Bible and does not question the religious tenets of those religions for which the Bible is the holy book.
 The book is read with unflagging interest, and it will attract the attention of everyone who is concerned about the problems of ancient and medieval history.
 The author claims that the Bible describes medieval European events.
 A natural question arises: which ones?
 This book is an attempt to answer it.

 The consensual world history is a finely-woven magic fabric of intricate lies about events predating the sixteenth century.
-History is based not on originals but on copies of copies from copies, and on references from, to, about.
+History is based not on originals but on copies of copies from copies and on references from, to, and about.
 There is not a single piece of evidence that can be irrefutably and independently dated earlier than the eleventh century.
 Radiocarbon and dendrochronological dating are manipulated by mainstream historians.
 LOOK INSIDE History: Fiction of Science?: Conquest of the world.
 Europe.
 China.
 Japan.
 Russia (Chronology) (Volume 5)

 The Antiquity and subsequent Dark Ages fables were created by the concerted effort of the aristocracy, clergy, and humanists in XV-XVII centuries on the political agenda of Western Europe that have reached intellectual and technological superiority but stayed inferior militarily was to free itself from the control of the “Evil Empire” of Eurasia.